Chapter 24: Strategies

 “I only have one question.”

-“Is the story true?” she replied.
+“Is the story true?” she raised her brows.
 “Yes, I believe it is.”

 “That wasn’t what I was going to ask.
-My question is whether you might have some way to contact these robbers and ask if there was any assistance they needed?
+My question is whether you might have some way to contact these robbers and ask if they need any help.
 Weapons?
 Horses?
 Tack?
 Anything?”

-Fyrna bit her lip to prevent herself from laughing out loud.
+Fyrna bit her lip to prevent herself from laughing.
 When her uncle had a notion, it was usually good.
 “As I don’t know them, I couldn’t pass on your offer.
 But if I did find myself in contact with them…?”

 “Establish a relationship.
 We don’t know who we might need in our ongoing rivalry with that northern lord.
 And,” he beamed, “thank you for bringing me such an uplifting story.”

 Drawing his tattered hood forward, Jonathan rested against the tavern’s wall.
-The cloak it was attached to stank of spilled ale and needed cleaning.
+The old cloak stank of spilled ale and needed cleaning.
 Yet it allowed him to move about without drawing attention.
 The private bounties on his head made being in Freislicht difficult.
-But the news he was wanted for the murder of Commandant Greysun made it much riskier.
+But, now that he was blamed for the murder of Commandant Greysun, it was even riskier.

-Yet, he needed to follow up this lead.
+Yet, he needed to follow up on this lead.
 Every instinct told him to.

-So far, there had been no sign of Tomas Bekh, James of the Wood’s other friend.
+So far, he’d seen no sign of Tomas Bekh, James of the Wood’s friend.

-As a coach drawn by six horses arrived, six armed men poured out of the doors, surrounding it.
+As a coach drawn by six horses arrived, six armed men surrounded it.

 Rebekah exited the carriage, dressed as Tomas Bekh.

 Riding through the night behind six horses driven by her madman of a coach driver was not conducive to sleep.
-It was a good way to stay safe, elude highwaymen, and outrun others who might do her harm.
-Especially as, when she’d set out from Fairness Crossing, the signs on the carriage’s sides had been for Thaddeus’ Trade Goods.
+It was, however, a good way to stay safe, elude highwaymen, and outrun others who might do her harm.
+Especially as, when she’d set out from Fairness Crossing, the signs on the carriage’s sides were for Thaddeus’ Trade Goods.
 A company recently purchased under a new alias, Tyrone Beecham.

-Red-eyed and in desperate need of food, a bath, and sleep, she strode towards the main offices of Bekh’s Bold Businesses only to be intercepted by Bywold Parsons.
+Red-eyed and in desperate need of food and sleep, she ignored her six guards as she strode toward the main offices of Bekh’s Bold Bargains.
+Bywold Parsons intercepted her.

 “Mister Bekh!
 Thank heavens I encountered you.
 As I’ve repeatedly warned you, in my letters, there are problems that have to be addressed.
 Things only you can decide.”

-“An apparent drunk has been outside for much of the last three days.
-When I saw you approach, I sent men to… but, while I have you, we need new offices.
+“A suspicious drunk has been outside for much of the last three days.
+When I saw you approach, I sent men to question him but, while I have you, we need new offices.
 Something larger.
 I’ve a short list for you to peruse.”

 Probably just a drunk.
 Not the first time my protectors have been overly cautious.

-Blackhawk sat down at the desk in his quarters at Farr Castle to write his report to Gaelib.
+Blackhawk sat down at the desk in his quarters to write his report to Gaelib Melazera.

 He stopped writing and thought about the encounter.
 The king had told the queen that she couldn’t always have her way and should grow up.
 She’d crossed her arms, stomped her foot, and scowled at him, wrinkling her nose.
 Then she did an about-face and walked off haughtily.

-[But God, who is rich in mercy, hath quickened us together with Mashiach.
+[But the God of Truth, who is rich in mercy, has quickened us together with Mashiach.
 By grace ye are saved.]

 First Quarter Moon

 Caileagh inhaled sharply, stepping back into the shadowy alcove.
 The queen was walking down the corridor surrounded by her gaggle of lady’s maids.
-She was just a girl prancing about the castle.
+The girl pranced throughout the castle.

-She waited until they passed, babbling about fancy dresses and parlor games.
+She waited until they passed, babbling about fancy garments and parlor games.

-While she had enjoyed playing rough, she no longer did.
-She worried now Gaelib might do her permanent harm.
-She’d seen him torture those she brought to amuse him.
-She’d liked being in charge, but it was increasingly evident she wasn’t.
+While she had once enjoyed playing rough, she no longer did.
+Worried now that Gaelib might do her permanent harm.
+He’d tortured those she brought to amuse him.
+She preferred to be in charge.
+But it was increasingly evident she wasn’t.

 The small spirits that guided her were no match for the Warrior.
 Gaelib was its servant now.
 He belonged to the Warrior.
-There could be no reversal of his fate.
+There would be no reversal of his fate.

 What does that make me?
 Have I become irrelevant, like my mother?
 No, there must still be purpose in my life.

 Yet, too many of her former friends and confidants looked at her differently.
-They whispered of how she hadn’t given Gaelib a son.
+They whispered that she hadn’t given Gaelib a son.
 Some even questioned what it would take to oust her from her husband’s bed.

-There’d been women who had looked at her Gaelib when he was only heir to the Earl.
+There’d been women who had ogled her Gaelib when he was only heir to the Earl.
 But then she’d had power.
 Then he’d needed her.
 Then she’d had influence.

-That day had netted Licht Gegen a staggering 439,000 baden.
-Between what was in the shipment and what had poured forth from the wall, it was the largest amount they’d ever intercepted.
-As for Bekh’s Bold Businesses, it was growing at a rate that astounded her.
+The last ambush had net Licht Gegen a staggering 439,000 baden.
+It was the largest amount they’d ever intercepted.
+As for Bekh’s Bold Bargains, it was growing at a rate that astounded her.
 All of which meant Rebekah had more money available to her and Licht Gegen than she’d ever imagined.

 That was why she was in Fairness Crossing, preparing to travel to Lexandria as Tyrone Beecham.
-Contacts here in the south had been creating his presence, acting as his agents, and crafting a reputation for him as a shrewd, if uncouth, businessman for the last six moons.
+Contacts here in the south had created his presence, acting as his agents and crafting a reputation for him for the last six moons as a shrewd, if uncouth, broker.

-Rebekah wasn’t entirely comfortable with how much coarse language she used in the role, but it had to be a stark contrast to her T’mas Bekh persona.
+Rebekah wasn’t entirely comfortable with how much coarse language she used in the role, but it had to be a stark contrast to her Tomas Bekh persona.
 Her companies had offices in every major city in Freislicht, several in larger towns, three more in Esthlanis, and one in Tarinland.
-That image of T’mas’ face was an all-too-common sight.
-Despite numerous attempts to change it, people liked the wretched thing.
+That image of Tomas’ face was an all-too-common sight.
+Despite many attempts to change it, people liked the wretched thing.

 Thus, Tyrone Beecham was born.
-Families who’d settled nearby, after leaving Frei Forest, had created his new wardrobe, obtained and refurbished a carriage, hired a driver, bought horses, and were supplying a dozen well-trained bodyguards.
+Families from Frei, who’d settled nearby, had created his new wardrobe.
+They refurbished a carriage, hired a driver, and supplied a dozen well-trained bodyguards.

 Twisting a braided sideburn, she stepped onto the street for the first time as the elegantly dressed Tyrone.
-She noted the difference in the way passersby looked at her.
-They took in the red silk cravat at her throat, the paired bejeweled daggers with worn handles on her belt, and the long leather surcoat that dragged the ground.
+She noted the difference in the way passersby eyed her.
+They took in the red brooch on her shoulder, the pair of bejeweled daggers with worn handles on her belt, and the long leather surcoat that dragged the ground.
 Others noted the four identically dressed guards flanking her and moved briskly out of her way.
-Only one or two truly observant people noted the two additional dissimilarly-dressed guards, one preceding, and one trailing in their wake.
+Only one or two truly observant people might note the two additional guards, inconspicuously dressed, one preceding and one trailing in their wake.